Semi-Homemade Easy Baked Beans Recipe

-Secret-Ingredient Easy Baked Beans will have family and friends begging for the recipe.
-All of the flavors of slow-cooked beans, but none of the effort.
-It’s a semi-homemade version of the classic barbecue side dish, and now I’m sharing it with you.
-And you don’t have to tell anyone that it starts with canned baked beans!
-Plus they are gluten free too!
+This Easy Baked Beans recipe will have everyone asking for the recipe.
+It has all of the flavors of homemade baked beans, but with a semi-homemade secret.
+You don’t have to tell anyone that it starts with canned baked beans!
+Plus this classic barbecue side dish is gluten free too!

 Originally published on Sep 6, 2015

-As I made this easy baked beans recipe more and more, they gradually became known as Brianne’s Beans.
-Now, they are often requested and rapidly devoured by friends and family alike.
+For years we called them “Laura’s Beans”.
+But as I made this easy baked beans recipe more and more, they gradually became known as Brianne’s Beans.
+Now, they are often requested and quickly devoured by friends and family alike.

-So I finally thought it was time to, you know actually measure the ingredients and share it with the world.
+So I finally thought it was time to share it with the world.
 It’s your call whether you tell what the secret is…

 So the question is, how do you get that cooked-all-day flavor without, you know, cooking all day?